unimib-datAI/dfaas/README.md

 This Ansible playbook installs the required software and executes the [docker-compose.yml](docker-compose.yml), deploying three DFaaS nodes containers, and a fourth container called [operator](operator), which deploys functions on DFaaS nodes and starts specified load tests.

+If you have four different VMs it's recommended to deploy the entire system exploiting the playbook and configuration files in [test_environment](test_environment).

 #### Manual

 _Ansible_